Guo Shengtong

 Guo Shengtong (郭聖通; c.
 AD 6 (Note: Lady Guo's age when she died was not recorded in her biography in the Book of the Later Han.
-However, her biography did indicate that her brother Guo Kuang was younger than her and was 16 (by East Asian reckoning) in AD 25, the 1st year of the Jianwu era.) – 22 July 52) (Note: The dingmao day of the 6th month of the 28th year of the Jianwu era.) was empress of China during the Eastern Han dynasty.
-She was the second wife and first empress of Liu Xiu, Emperor Guangwu, the founder of the Eastern Han.
-She eventually lost her husband's favor and was deposed in 41 in favor of his first wife, Yin Lihua.
+However, her biography did indicate that her brother Guo Kuang was younger than her and was 16 (by East Asian reckoning) in AD 25, the 1st year of the Jianwu era.) – 22 July 52) (Note: The dingmao day of the 6th month of the 28th year of the Jianwu era.) was empress consort of China's Eastern Han dynasty.
+She was the second wife and first empress of Emperor Guangwu, the founder of the Eastern Han.
+She eventually lost her Emperor Guangwu's favor and was deposed in AD 41 in favor of his first wife, Yin Lihua.
 However, both she and her family continued to be respected and honored even after she was deposed.